 Kempower’s Board of Directors has confirmed the company’s medium and long-term financial targets.
 In addition, Kempower is committed to three sustainability commitments and their targets.

-Operative EBIT margin of 10 percent reached in the medium‑term (4–6 years) and operative EBIT margin of at least 15 percent in the long‑term
+- Profitability: operative EBIT margin of 10 percent to 15 percent reached in the medium term (years 2026-2028) and operative EBIT margin of at least 15 percent in the long term